How Bitcoin and Cryptocurrency Are Taxed

 In addition to calculating capital gains, crypto tax software also calculates your income tax in fiat equivalent, so you can report it on your tax return.
 This income would be reported as self employment income in Schedule C.

-While crypto being taxed as property has its hassles, there’s the primary advantage of long term capital gains, which has a tax rate of 0-20%, compared to short term capital gains which are taxed at marginal tax rates of up to 37% in 2019.
+While crypto being taxed as property has its hassles, there’s the primary advantage of long term capital gains, which has a tax rate of 0-20%, compared to short term capital gains which are taxed at marginal tax rates of up to 37%.

 Other tax treatments don’t have this long term gains advantage.
 For example, currency investments are taxed at your marginal tax rate (up to 37%) — but remember that crypto is taxed as property, not currency.